Autism Scripting: From Coping Strategy to Communication Superpower

 Masking vs Authenticity: The Camouflage Crisis

-The act of masking, whether intentionally or unintentionally plays a hugely significant role in the misdiagnosis of autism within women.
-In fact, it’s something that’s so ingrained within the psyche of autistic women, it can become an unintended art form – remaining small and undetectable.
+The act of masking, whether intentionally or unintentionally, plays a hugely significant role in the misdiagnosis of autism within women.
+In fact, it’s something that’s so ingrained within the psyche of autistic women, it can become an unintended art form.
+Remaining small and undetectable.

 And whilst social camouflaging might foster a sense of acceptance within peer groups, the cost of doing so leads to a disparity between one’s inner feelings and outer facade resulting in many HFA women feeling drained, struggling with their sense of self and at risk of additional mental health challenges.

 Masking operates on multiple levels.
 Some behaviours are carefully curated and practised over many years, while others develop almost unconsciously as defence mechanisms.
-Autistic women might display a mix of both scripted and instinctual masking behaviours without being fully aware of their actions which collectively is sometimes referred to as high masking.
+Autistic women might display a mix of both scripted and instinctual masking behaviours without being fully aware of their actions, which collectively is sometimes referred to as high masking.

 The Sophisticated Techniques of Masking

-Masking Strategy | Description | Hidden Cost |
+Masking Strategy |

-Social mimicry | Copying behaviours, expressions, and gestures from peers | Disconnection from authentic self |
+Copying behaviours, expressions, and gestures from peers |

-Conversation scripting | Rehearsing responses before social events | Mental exhaustion and anxiety |
+Rehearsing responses before social events |

-Expression repertoire | Developing facial expressions to deploy in various situations | Chronic stress from performance |
+Developing facial expressions to deploy in various situations |

 The Hidden Costs of Camouflaging